LSgeo/rtrfm_scraper/README.md

 Usage:
 - Sign up to Spotify Developer API access
-- Create a file with the required tokens, to be imported and used in the app
+- Add your tokens to rtrfm2spot/spotify_tokens.py with the required tokens, to be imported and used in the app
 - Then run the script, with the show to scrape as the first and only argument